 David is very active with his community.
 He is a Vice-Chair of the Jewish Federation of South Palm Beach County and a past Chair of the Board of Trustees of the Jewish Community Foundation of the Jewish Federation of South Palm Beach County.
 He is also a former member of the Board of Trustees of the Jewish Federations of North America, where he served on the Planned Giving and Endowments Committee, and was Chair of the Planned Giving Initiatives Committee of the Jewish Federation of North America’s Philanthropic Resources Development Cabinet.
 David is a past Chair of the Professional Advisory Committee of both the Jewish Federation of South Palm Beach County and the Jewish Federation of Palm Beach County.
 He is a member of the Jewish National Fund’s Legal Committee.
-He has also served on many Planned Giving Committees of charitable organizations in Palm Beach County.
+David is also on the Board of the Tel-Aviv Foundation and Onward Israel.